Project Overview

 Housing Transformations

-The Northern Illinois Land Bank and Winnebago County Trustee Program acquire vacant and tax-delinquent properties in Winnebago, Boone, and Stephenson County and return them to productive use.
+The Northern Illinois Land Bank Authority acquires vacant and tax-delinquent properties in Winnebago, Boone, Stephenson, McHenry, and Lake Counties and returns them to productive use.
 The transformation of these properties reduces blight, increases property values, and revitalizes neighborhoods.
-Slide the bar across the image below to see how vacant properties in the Rockford Region have been transformed by the Land Bank and Trustee Program.
+Slide the bar across the image below to see how vacant properties in the region get transformed by the Land Bank and Trustee Programs.

 Left: 1522 N Winnebago St: Sold by Trustee on 10/23/2020 for $12,344